Mercury13/unicodia/develop.md

   * Placeholders for emoji: see above
   * Fonts
     * Find somehow, write in ``UcData.h``/``UcFonts.cpp``
+	* There are two ways to write a font, tie to script or tie to block.
+Block is stronger, and I tie to script if possible
     * Modify block icon to permanent, see above
   * GlyphWiki’s placeholder of CJK fonts
     * (To be written)